keawade/typescript-boilerplate/README.md

 # Node + TypeScript boilerplate

-This boilerplate repo pulls together a demo of what I consider to be some of the current best practices for Node + Typescript development.
+This boilerplate repo pulls together a demo of what I consider to be some of the current best practices for generic Node + Typescript development.

 ## Highlights